davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 In our original question, we didn't know how many, if any, coins were weighted, and we didnt know how heavily a weighted coin would turn the outcome to heads.
 We thus wouldn't have been able to run the simulation performed above.
 So given this lack of prior knowledge, what could we have done?

 All we have to work with is the number of flips and the number of heads.
 This is alone is enough to yield a p-value.
-Above, we couldn't use p-values alone to arrive at our answer, because we can only use p-values to determine how out of the ordinary our result is under conditions of randomness, and that doesn't tell us what the probability is of seeing an out of the ordinary result when conditions are not necessarily random, which is precicely what we suspect if we are wondering if the coin is weighted.
+Above, we couldn't use p-values alone to arrive at our answer, because we can only use p-values to determine how out of the ordinary our result is under conditions of randomness, and that doesn't tell us what the probability is of seeing an out of the ordinary result when conditions are not necessarily random, which is precisely what we suspect if we are wondering if the coin is weighted.

-In our simulation, this probability was 10 percent, but again, we are now trying to work out the probelm without having this prior knoweldge.
+In our simulation, this probability was 10 percent, but again, we are now trying to work out the problem without having this prior knowledge.
 Given this inherent uncertainty, the only way to go forward is to start making some educated guesses.

 For example, if we were in the Galactic Coin-Flipping Olympics, we would probably be very confident that there would be regulations in place to ensure that our coin was not weighted.
 In such a case, the probability would be much closer to zero.
 It would take a much more skewed distribution to convince us that our coin is biased.

-However, if we were partaking in a coin flipping match in a place where your opponents are less trustworth, say the Mos Eisely cantina, there would be a much greater probability that 21/30 heads would be an indicator of the coin being tampered with.
+However, if we were partaking in a coin flipping match in a place where your opponents are less trustworthy, say the Mos Eisely cantina, there would be a much greater probability that 21/30 heads would be an indicator of the coin being tampered with.

 ![Markdowm Image](https://raw.githubusercontent.com/dberger1989/dberger1989.github.io/master/assets/images/cantina.jpg)
 <figcaption class="caption" style="margin-top:-20px"><i>"You'll never find a more wretched hive of scum and villainy"</i><br><br></figcaption>